When Can We Ignore Measurement Error in the Running Variable?: Empirical Application

 \Cref{tab:iv} presents the fuzzy \ac{RD} estimates of the effect of preregistration on voting.
 When eligibility is measured in months, the smaller first stage estimates in panel B of \Cref{tab:fs} translate to larger estimates of the effect of preregistration on voting, around 10\%, compared to 7--8\% when eligibility is measured in days.
-When eligibility is measured in months, the fuzzy \ac{RD} estimand, $\tau_{F}$, is the \ac{ATE} for compliers born in November 1990, and thus averages over individuals born further away from the cutoff than the estimand $\tau_{F}^{*}$ when eligibility is measured in months, which corresponds to the \ac{ATE} for compliers born on November 4, 1990.
-If the treatment effect for compliers born $x$ days from the eligibility threshold, $\tau_{F} ^{\ast}(x)=E[Y(1)-Y(0)\mid \mathfrak{C}, X^{\ast}=x]$, is increasing in $x$, then $\tau_{F}$ will be larger than $\tau_{F}^{*}$, which is consistent with the results in \Cref{tab:iv}.
+When eligibility is measured in months, the fuzzy \ac{RD} estimand, $\tau_{F}$, is the \ac{ATE} for compliers born in November 1990, and thus averages over individuals born further away from the cutoff than the estimand $\tau_{F}^{*}$ when eligibility is measured in days, which corresponds to the \ac{ATE} for compliers born on November 4, 1990.
+If the treatment effect for compliers born $x$ days from the eligibility threshold, $\tau_{F} ^{\ast}(x)=E[Y(1)-Y(0)\mid \mathfrak{C}, X^{*}=x]$, is increasing in $x$, then $\tau_{F}$ will be larger than $\tau_{F}^{*}$, which is consistent with the results in \Cref{tab:iv}.
 However, the bias-aware confidence intervals are fairly wide, and also consistent with $\tau_{F} ^{\ast}(x)$ being constant.
-As discussed in \Cref{remark:tau_comparison}, the policy relevance of $\tau_{F}$ vs $\tau_{F}^{*}$ will depend on the particular counterfactual one has in mind.